gitter-badger/varlottaang.github.io/about.md

 ---

 Biologist.
 Runner.
-About biology, openscience, media, politics
+About biology, openscience, media, politics.

 If you like my blog, you can follow me on Twitter <a href="http://twitter.com/varlottaang">@varlottaang</a> and on <a href="https://medium.com/@angelovarlotta">Medium</a>